Taylor Muhl: Career

 Muhl was originally trained as a dancer, and has since become a singer, songwriter, and model as well.
 A music video of her work was released in 2015.

 Muhl is the granddaughter of Hollywood mogul Edward Muhl who was VP in charge of production at Universal Studios from the 1950s–1970s.
 The elder Muhl oversaw movies such as Psycho, The Birds, To Kill A Mockingbird, Pillow Talk, Spartacus, and others.

 Given the high visibility and need for publicity in these lines of work, Muhl was initially scared that her chimerism could have a negative impact on her career opportunities; thus, she kept it a secret outside of friends and family upon being diagnosed.
 Muhl had a change of heart in 2016 and decided to go public, making her the first person in the entertainment business to go public with this condition.
 Muhl has said that she hopes to inform, help, and inspire anyone experiencing differences or health challenges.

-Spreading awareness of human Chimerism
+Spreading awareness of human chimerism

 Muhl's first public appearance in spreading awareness of chimerism was in 2017 on the talk show The Doctors.
 After appearing on the show, Muhl's segment went viral, resulting in millions of views on YouTube and hundreds of shares online.
 That happening is what made Muhl a public awareness advocate for chimerism, body positivity, and autoimmune deficiencies.

 Muhl has now appeared in more interviews, TV appearances, and documentaries.
-She's been reported on by The New York Times and many others.
+She has been reported on by The New York Times and many others.
 In 2018, Muhl was a featured guest on Megyn Kelly Today, where she shared with the audience how her particular case of chimerism is linked to autoimmune deficiencies, as her two sets of genes are not fully compatible with one another.